 Lay out your flags in the order you’d like.
 The length is up to you and the number of flags you have.
 I didn’t put my flags in perfect alternating order, but mixed it up a bit.
 I didn’t want it to look too perfect, but that’s up to you.
 Stack them in a pile, from the first flag at the top to the last flag at the bottom.

 Set your machine to a wider stitch — basically the length you might use to baste.
-I suggest using a 1/4″ foot while sewing these flags — the guide made it easy to get the flags to go through the machine straight.
+I suggest using a 1/4″ foot (that one is for my Brother machine — make sure you buy one compatible for your machine!) while sewing these flags — the guide made it easy to get the flags to go through the machine straight.
+I also turned on the “needle down” feature on my machine; you’ll see why in a second.
+Make sure you have enough thread on your spool and in the bobbin so you don’t run out mid-banner.

 Pull the ends of the thread out from your machine, so there is about a foot of loose thread at the end to use for hanging.
 Line up the long edge of the right triangle (the hypotenuse, for those of you who paid attention in math class) with the flag under the foot and you’ll see that the edge of the 1/4″ foot and the down needle create this perfect guide for the flag (I hope this picture accurately captures what I mean).
+If you don’t have a “needle down” feature on your machine or a quarter-inch foot, no problem.
+Just stick the paper under the needle like you would a piece of fabric.

 When I reached the end of a the flag, I stopped sewing, and the needle was down, and I put in the next paper and just kept sewing!